dtklinh/Protein-Rigid-Domains-Estimation/README.md

     # Notice: when two or more protein conformations have different size,
         we use Clustal Omega to allign those sequences
     # An example of how to use the software could be found at mainPackage/main.py
+    # Hint: clone this project, open with Pycharm and run file mainPackage/main.py
+        to have the impression how this algorithm works

 Protein-Rigid-Domains-Estimation is open source and distributed under OSI-approved MIT license. ::